adrianabreu/titsa-gtfs-api/README.md

 # 1.Loading data

+UI:

-If we go to the transitfeed url we will be able to download the last dataset available (in my case April1st).
-Also you can go to the oficcial titsa page and use this script I used for analysis: https://github.com/adrianabreu/titsa-gtfs-exploration/blob/master/download.sh
+If we go to the transitfeed url we will be able to download the last dataset available (in my case April 1st).
+Also you can go to the oficial titsa page and use this script I used for analysis: https://github.com/adrianabreu/titsa-gtfs-exploration/blob/master/download.sh

 When we get the internal files we should rename then to csv, we will use everyone but the agency: